codepath/android_guides/Progress-Bar-Custom-View.md

 }
 ```

+### Full Implementation
-To view the the complete implementation, see [this branch](https://github.com/codepath/android-custom-progress-bar/tree/eric/solution).
+To view the the complete implementation of this custom view, see [this branch](https://github.com/codepath/android-custom-progress-bar/tree/eric/solution).